-The 16th Annual, Pennsylvania Workers’ Compensation Conference will be held on June 12-13, 2017 at the Hershey Lodge and Convention Center, Hershey, Pennsylvania.
+The 17th Annual Pennsylvania Workers' Compensation Conference will be held on June 7-8, 2018, at the Hershey Lodge and Convention Center, Hershey, Pennsylvania.

-This year’s event features a Return-to-Work theme.
+This year's event will feature a keynote address on medical marijuana.
 Come to this exceptional and popular conference for updates on significant and timely topics such as:

-More than 1,400 people registered to attend the 2016 conference, representing employers, case managers, third-party administrators, defense/claimant counsel, labor and others.
-Attendance to this event promises a sharing of practical, useful and timely information and provides attendees with the unique opportunity to network with other workers’ compensation professionals while renewing valuable contacts.
-Attendees will also have the opportunity to visit with 100 vendors and learn about their workers’ compensation-related goods and services.
+Nearly 1,400 people registered to attend the 2017 conference, representing employers, case managers, third-party administrators, defense/claimant counsel, labor and others.
+Attendance to this event promises a sharing of practical, useful and timely information, and provides attendees with the unique opportunity to network with other workers' compensation professionals while renewing valuable contacts.
+Attendees will also have the opportunity to visit with 125 vendors and learn about their workers' compensation-related goods and services.

 UC Service Center Hour Changes

 UC service centers no longer accept calls on Wednesday and Friday.
 Calls are taken Monday, Tuesday and Thursday from 8 a.m. to 4 p.m.

 Services such as filing biweekly claims, payment information and checking the status of a claim can easily be accessed on the UC.PA.GOV website.